top of page

 Proposal Overview

-The proposal for a single-storey rear extension represents a much-needed evolution of the Rotary Heartbeat House, It will replace a deteriorating and thermally inefficient conservatory, along with an underutilised annex staircase.
+The proposal is for a single-storey rear extension.
+It will replace 2 deteriorating and thermally inefficient conservatories, along with an underutilised annex staircase.
 The former is outdated and suffers from poor environmental performance, while the latter has become redundant due to changes in the building’s internal layout and use.
 The proposed extension will provide a permanent, high-performing construction that enhances comfort, accessibility and sustainability, whilst significantly improving the building’s overall functionality.

 Accessibility and Functionality:

-The design introduces a accessible bedroom with ensuite wet-room, alongside a semi-accessible bedroom with its own wet-room.
-An new external patio offers residents the opportunity to enjoy fresh air and connect with the outdoors, while an integrated platform lift ensures step-free access to the wider garden for all users.
+The design introduces 2 semi-accessible bedrooms with ensuite wet rooms and a further first floor twin bedroom with ensuite, we will also be adding a new external terrace with offers residents the opportunity to enjoy fresh air and connect with the outdoors.
+Steps and a ramp will create an access means to the lower garden area.
 These new facilities directly address the growing need for inclusive accommodation for guests with varying mobility needs.

-Equally important is the creation of multi-use communal spaces.
-The extension will provide a more comfortable and practical area for remote working, while also acting as an inviting and flexible hub for daily coffee mornings, fundraising events, and other community gatherings.
+Equally important is the creation of multi-functional communal spaces.
+The extension will provide a more comfortable and practical area for remote working, while also acting as an inviting and flexible hub for regular coffee mornings, fundraising events, and other community gatherings.

 Materiality and Fenestration